cyanreg/avtransport/draft-avtransport-spec.md

 for not only packetized networks, but also serial links.

-Users MUST track the start of each AVTransport packet themselves, using the packet headers and, optionally, Raptor data to synchronize with the source.
+Users MUST track the start of each AVTransport packet themselves, using the packet headers and, optionally, LDPC data to synchronize with the source.

 The specification contains no recommendation on how the data is transported.
 Users SHOULD, if necessary, use FEC and other reliability features.